junxit/us-congress-bills-113/bill.md

   >     - **(A)** The Council shall meet regularly and such meetings shall be open to the public unless the Council determines to close the meeting for reasons of national security or to discuss information exempt under subsection (b).
   >     - **(B)** Not less frequently than annually, the Council shall hold a meeting that shall be open to the public and permit interested persons to appear and present oral and written statements to the Council.
   >     - **(C)** Not later than 10 business days before a meeting of the Council, notice of such meeting shall be published in the Federal Register.
-  >     - **(D)** Except as provided in subsection (b), the records, reports, transcripts, minutes, appendixes, working papers, drafts, studies, agenda, or other documents that were made available to or prepared for or by the Council shall be made publicly available.
+  >     - **(D)** Except as provided in subsection (b), the records, reports, transcripts, minutes, appendices, working papers, drafts, studies, agenda, or other documents that were made available to or prepared for or by the Council shall be made publicly available.
   >     - **(E)** Detailed minutes of each meeting of the Council shall be kept and shall contain a record of the persons present, a complete and accurate description of matters discussed and conclusions reached, and copies of all reports received, issued, or approved by the Council.
 The minutes shall be redacted as necessary and made publicly available.

+- **(7)** by adding at the end the following:
+  > - **(m)**
+  >   - **(1)** The Director of the Office of Management and Budget, in consultation with the Attorney General, shall ensure the operation of a consolidated online request portal that allows a member of the public to submit a request for records under subsection (a) to any agency from a single website.
+The portal may include any additional tools the Director of the Office of Management and Budget finds will improve the implementation of this section.
+  >   - **(2)** This subsection shall not be construed to alter the power of any other agency to create or maintain an independent online portal for the submission of a request for records under this section.
+The Director of the Office of Management and Budget shall establish standards for interoperability between the portal required under paragraph (1) and other request processing software used by agencies subject to this section.

 ## § 3.
 Review and issuance of regulations